-Electric car sales have increased from 3,500 in 2013 to 137,000 in March 2018.
+Electric car sales have increased from 3,500 in 2013 to 219,000 UK registered cars in June 2019.
 This exponential growth is set to continue.
 The owners of these vehicles require electric vehicle charging points at their home, business or at other locations.

 IDDEA are accredited under the UK government’s Office for Low Emissions Vehicle scheme (OLEV) to install charge points under the Electric Vehicle Homecharge Scheme and the Workplace Charging Scheme.
 This means we are eligible to submit grant claims under both schemes for our customers.

 Electric plug-in vehicle owners will carry out most of their charging at home.
 To increase the uptake of electric vehicles (EV), OLEV operates the Electric Vehicle Homecharge Scheme which makes charge points more accessible and affordable by providing a grant to offset the cost of installing an EV charging unit at your home.
 If you are the registered keeper, lessee or have primary use of an eligible EV and have off street parking, you could receive up to 75% (capped at £500, inc. VAT) off the total costs of the charge point and installation costs.